calithameridi/corevus/docs/CvG-v0.4-beta/CvG-v0.4-config-setup.md

 	```
 - Save and exit the configuration menu
 - Switch the microcontroller into DFU mode by holding down the BOOT pushbutton and then pressing and releasing the RESET pushbutton (the STM32 should show up as '0483:df11 STMicroelectronics STM device in DFU mode')
 - Flash the board with `make flash FLASH_DEVICE=0483:df11`.
-Expect it to return an 'error 255', this apparently does not affect functionality
+This may return 'error 255', which does not affect functionality
-- Check `lsusb`, the board should show up as '1d50:614e OpenMoko, Inc. stm32h723xx'
+- Check `lsusb`, the board should show up as '1d50:614e OpenMoko, Inc. stm32h723xx'.
 - (Re)install the board in accordance to your wiring scheme.

-# Super cursed bug
+Configuring the board should also be straightforward — with the board connected to your host computer via USB, run `ls /dev/serial/by-id/*` and copy the resulting directory path into the `serial:` section under `[mcu]` in your Klipper config file.

-THERE IS A BUG IN THE STM32H723 SOURCE CODE, PARTICULARLY CLOCK CONFIGURATION: IT IS HARD CODED TO ASSUME A 25 MHz CRYSTAL OSCILLATOR EVEN IF YOU SET THE HSE TO ANOTHER VALUE (E.G. 12 MHz), THIS IN TURN CAUSES AN INTEGER OVERFLOW ERROR THAT GETS IDENTIFIED AS A TIMER CLOSING AND CAUSES THE MACHINE TO SHUTDOWN.
-AWAIT BUG FIX
+After doing this, verify in the settings / machine panel that the clock frequency of the STM32H723 MCU is 400 MHz _and not 480 MHz_.
+If you see 480 MHz, the machine will not work — check that you're on the latest version of DangerKlipper and/or ping me on Discord.

 # Configuration